 Finding out you are pregnant is one of the most exciting moments of your life.
-You have a little over nine months to prepare for the arrival of your baby and monthly (and then weekly) prenatal visits, it can feel like much of that time is spent in your doctor’s office.
+With a little over nine months to prepare for the arrival of your baby and monthly (and then weekly) prenatal visits, it can feel like much of that time is spent in your doctor’s office.

-Your doctor will likely talk with you about a variety of general health information and give you a chance to ask questions.
-Weight gain expectations, dietary changes, and some of the changes you can expect your body to undergo will all be part of the information your doctor can provide.
+After discussing a variety of general health information, your doctor or midwife should give you a chance to ask questions.
+Weight gain expectations, dietary changes, and some of the changes you can expect your body to undergo should all be part of the information your doctor can provide.
 As this first visit can be overwhelming you may want to prepare a list of questions before your appointment.
 Some questions you may want to ask are the name of the hospital you will be delivering in, pain management options, and policies about labor induction, episiotomies, and cesarean sections.
 You will think up new questions at each visit so don't worry if you forget to ask something in this first appointment.